Summary

 $$\Delta A \cdot \Delta B \geq \frac{1}{2} \left| \langle [\hat{A}, \hat{B}] \rangle \right|$$This is not an engineering failure.
 It is a consequence of the algebraic structure of the theory: if \([\hat{A}, \hat{B}] \neq 0\), then \(\Delta A\) and \(\Delta B\) cannot simultaneously be made arbitrarily small.
 No measurement apparatus, however precise, can violate it.
 The constraint is in the mathematics, not the hardware.

-The fairness impossibility has the same character.
-Three desiderata, a structural constraint that prevents simultaneous satisfaction, and no algorithmic escape route.
-A better model does not help.
-Richer training data does not help.
-The constraint is in the arithmetic of conditional probabilities and base rates.
+The fairness impossibility has the same character: specified desiderata, a structural constraint that prevents simultaneous satisfaction, and no purely algorithmic escape route.
+A better model may reduce error, but it does not remove the trade-off unless it reaches the theorem’s exceptional conditions.
+The constraint is in conditional probabilities and base rates.

 The disanalogy is this: in quantum mechanics, \(\hbar\) is a fundamental constant — you cannot reduce it.
 In fairness, the base rates are not constants of nature.
 They are historical outcomes of social processes: incarceration rates, policing patterns, economic conditions, educational access.
 The theorem does not tell you that unequal base rates are acceptable; it tells you that given unequal base rates, the three fairness criteria cannot all be satisfied.